CroXY3D/CroXY/README.md

   - Motion is simple X motors move X, Y motors move Y, so troubleshooting is easier

 # Disadvantages of CroXY
-  - Requires 3 more rails and 2 more steppers/drivers.
+  - Requires 3 more rails and 2 more steppers/drivers than a CoreXY.
   - Visibility of the build area is lessened.
 Though the printhead has been designed with nozzle visibility in mind.
+  - Toolchanging is more difficult, but it is possible.
   - Cost.
 It's not a cheap build, but it is still within the price range of similar cube design printers.

 # Work to be done